grommunio/grommunio-web/test/js/README.md

-# Grammm WebApp JavaScript tests
+# grammm web JavaScript tests

 This document describes how to setup the JavaScript test system, run tests and writing new tests.
 The tests use Jasmine as testframework and Karma as test